 Which is the best airline to fly to Europe in First Class?
-I have picked Swiss Airlines, British Airways and American Airlines.
-Virgin offer Upper Class to Europe, but this is fundamentally a Business Class product and if you are expecting a First Class experience, you will be sorely disappointed.
-Delta offers it’s long haul “One” seating which again is Business Class as is the new and very good United Polaris.
+I have picked Swiss Airlines, British Airways, and American Airlines.
+Virgin offers Upper Class to Europe, but this is fundamentally a Business Class product, and if you are expecting a First Class experience, you will be sorely disappointed.
+Delta offers its long-haul “One” seating which again is Business Class as is the new and very good United Polaris.

 Below you will find my reviews of recent experiences I have had on each airline.
 You may want to draw your own conclusions.